mecid/mecid.github.io/_posts/2020-06-23-what-is-new-in-swiftui.md

 category: Meta
 ---

-I was waiting for this day for the last nine months, and it has finally arrived.
-We saw the next iteration of the *SwiftUI* framework. *Apple* has done a great job during the year by improving *SwiftUI* and moving it toward to make it a standalone way to build apps for the *Apple* ecosystem.
+I have been waiting for this day for the last nine months, and it has finally arrived.
+We saw the next iteration of the *SwiftUI* framework. *Apple* did a great job during the last year by improving *SwiftUI* and moving it towards to making it a standalone way for building apps for the *Apple* ecosystem.
 Today we will take a peek at all-new *SwiftUI* features.

 #### App structure
 *Apple* provides a brand new way of defining the app's entry point by using the *App* protocol. *App* protocol allows us to easily replace the *AppDelegate* and *SceneDelegate* with a single struct that will manage our scenes and app lifecycle.
 Let's take a look at a very quick example.